The Grandmothers of Jesus

 Every Sunday at 9:30

 The dress is varied.
 There might be a few people wearing ties, but there will also be some guys wearing t-shirts.
-Same thing with the ladies, for every dress and pumps, there is also a woman in jeans and a blouse.
+Same thing with the ladies, for every dress and pumps, there are two people in jeans and a blouse.

 Our newly remodeled sanctuary includes a “Cafe Seating” section.
 These round tables, with coffee, water, and cookies nearby, offer a new way of experiencing worship.
 There are kids bulletins available.
 There is also a room adjacent to the sanctuary for parents with little ones that want a little more privacy.
 The room is furnished with a glider, a few activities for little ones, softer lighting, and a big window out to the worship space.